 Leads are not required to syndicate every investment they make.

 Any accredited investor can apply to invest in your syndicate.
 You can then accept or reject the application.
 You can also remove investors at any time.
-Leads should consider accepting only experienced investors whom they trust and want to work with.
-Experienced investors will be less likely to stop investing in a syndicate or opt out of a deal.
-Inexperienced investors may also have unrealistic expectations about the returns on their investments.
+You should only accept into your syndicate investors whom you trust and want to work with.

 Generally, no. Leads usually invest directly in the company.
 The syndicate investors invest through a separate fund advised by AngelList Advisors.
 AngelList Advisors typically advises the fund to follow the lead’s votes and other decisions related to the investment (e.g., sales, pro ratas).